-I recently wrote a post about Barrio Mafalala, a Maputo neighborhood of “zinc, wooden houses, and unpaved streets”.
-Mafalala emerged in the 20th century and has had great historical importance both before and after Mozambique gained independence.
+I recently wrote a blog post about Barrio Mafalala, a Maputo neighborhood of “zinc, wooden houses, and unpaved streets”.
+Mafalala emerged in the 20th century and has great historical importance – before and after Mozambique gained independence.

 Mafalala’s population consists of immigrants from all over Mozambique.
-Within this dense, diverse barrio, each group maintains a distinct “neighborhood” identity.
-These neighborhoods represent the major ethnic groups throughout Mozambique and the smaller regional categories within each group.
+Within the dense, diverse barrio, each group maintains a distinct “neighborhood” identity.
+The neighborhoods represent the:

 Local languages are the standard, meaning that “not everyone within the country can communicate with each other”.

 Historically, Mozambique experienced eras of Bantu, Swahili, and Portuguese rule.
-Portugal was the first European power to colonize Africa.
+Portugal was the first European power to colonize the African continent.
 The Portuguese ruled Mozambique from 1498 to 1974.
-Colonization clearly didn’t unite the indigenous people.
+In Mozambique, colonization clearly didn’t unite the indigenous people.

 Mozambique’s fight for independence followed by a long civil war resulted in ethnic groups identifying within themselves, not as part of a united country.